ido90/AyalonRoad/Detector/README.md

 Then the Resnet layers were "unfreezed", and the whole network was trained slightly further.

 #### Sampling
-- Since there are up to hundreds of objects per frame, and hundreds of thousands of background boxes, it was necessary to increase the weigh of the objects compared to the background in order to have any positive predictions.
+- Since there are up to hundreds of objects per frame, and 290K background boxes, it was necessary to increase the weigh of the objects compared to the background in order to have any positive predictions.
 - Increasing the FN-loss to the same scale as the FP-loss did not seem to overcome the differences in the amount of data.
 - Instead, each training batch was shrinked to include a similar number of objects and of randomly-sampled background boxes.
 However, this method often entirely missed the few confusing background boxes in every image (cars reflections, cars in different roads, street lights, etc.), leading to many False Positive detections.
 - Therefore, the background boxes were sampled with weights corresponding to their loss with relation to the current model, allowing the training to focus on the difficult cases.
 This turned out to be a known concept named ***Hard Negative Mining***.